ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

+## Listonomicon v5.1.1 (WIP)
+Save safe?
+Yes* (if you are a Grave Domain cleric, respec into something else, then update, then respec back)

+1. REMOVED Hav's version of Grave Domain because it's in 5e Cleric Subclasses now.

 ## Listonomicon v5.1
 Save safe?
 No. (in theory I would recommend manually updating Listo Patches and Tweaks, the Listo Master Spells Patch, zzz_ListoModSettings, and leaving the rest alone)